 The assessment level begins in the fall semester and usually lasts two semesters.
-A total of 60 ECTS credits must be earned; a maximum of 6 failed attempts is permitted.
+A total of 60 ECTS credits must be earned; a maximum of one repeat option per module is permitted.
 Below you can find an overview of modules that you have to cover, depending on whether you study business and economics or informatics.

 All coursework of the assessment level has to be completed within four consecutive semesters.
 This two-year period begins with the first admission to the Bachelor's degree program and is not interrupted by transferring to another faculty or withdrawing from the University of Zurich.

 The "General" section of the website normally contains all relevant information about studies and related issues.

 Modules are courses offered by lecturers in a certain semester.
 ECTS credits are earned by successfully completing modules.
 Registering for and dropping modules and thereby examinations is done directly via the module booking tool.

 Students who have earned less than 45 ECTS credits of the assessment level are not yet allowed to book modules of the advanced level or their minor study program.

 An explicit assessment must be obtained for each module.
 Registering for examinations is done via the UZH module booking tool (see above).
 Here you will find additional information about examinations and specifically about assessment-level examinations.